ninchat/ninchat-api/api.md

 The dialogue membership attributes objects will be empty unless the user is the session user.

-If set, the value of `dialogue_status` will be "highlight".
+If set, the value of `dialogue_status` will be "highlight", "unread" or "hidden".

 ### `user_updated`